About Social Services

-The Council call centre, C2BG, provides the first point of contact for people who wish to ask for information, advice or assistance or, with their permission, for a relative or friend.
-Contact with C2BG can be made in person by phone, letter, fax or e-mail.
+The Council has dedicated Adults and Children's Services Information, Advice and Assistance (IAA) hubs which provide the first point of contact for people who wish to ask for information, advice or assistance or, with their permission, for a relative or friend.
+Contact with the hubs can be made in person by phone, letter, fax or e-mail.
 These methods are also the first point of contact with Social Services by other agencies, such as Health, Education, Police and Housing.

 What information do Social Services need?

-When you get in touch with C2BG you will be asked some questions about the circumstances that led to your contact and to find out if Social Services may be able to help.
+When you get in touch with the IAA hubs you will be asked some questions about the circumstances that led to your contact and to find out if Social Services may be able to help.

 Some basic information will be needed including your name, address and contact details and if the referral is being made on behalf of somebody else that person’s details will also be required.
-Anonymous referrals can be taken however C2BG may require additional information to process the referral.
+Anonymous referrals can be taken however additional information may be required to process the referral.